 In Camellia, FL- and FL^{-1} -functions are "inserted" between every 6 rounds of a Feistel network to provide non-regularity across rounds.
-Moreover, from the viewpoint of the key schedule, slide attacks seems to be very unlikely to succeed (See Section 6.10).
+Moreover, from the viewpoint of the key schedule, slide attacks seems to be very unlikely to succeed (See Section 6.11).

-6.10 Related-key Attack
+6.11 Related-key Attack

 We are convinced that the key schedule of Camellia makes related-key attacks [B94, KSW96] very difficult.
 In these attacks, an attacker must be able to get encryptions using several related keys.
 If the relation between, say, two keys, is known then if the corresponding relations between the subkeys can be predetermined, it might become possible to predict how the keys would encrypt a pair of different plaintexts.
-However, since the subkeys depend on K_A and K_B , which are the results of encryption of a secret key, and if an attacker wants to change the secret key, he can't get K_A and K_B desired, and vice versa, these subkey relations will be very hard to control and predict.
+In the case of Camellia, the subkeys depend on K_A and K_B , which are the results of encryption of a secret key, and if an attacker wants to change the secret key, he can't get the desired K_A and K_B , and vice versa.
+These subkey relations will be very hard to control and predict.

-6.11 Statistical Tests
+6.12 Statistical Tests